unexpectedpanda/retool/readme.md

 `pip3` instead of `pip`.
 * Python will complain that the `bs4` module doesn't exist if `pip` is installing modules to the wrong folder for Python 3.x access.
-If using `pip3` doesn't fix the issue, do a web search to solve the problem on your OS of choice.
+If using `pip3` instead of `pip` doesn't fix the issue, do a web search to solve the problem on your OS of choice.

 ## Usage
-`python retool.py -i <input dat or folder> -o <output dat or folder> <options>`
+`python retool.py -i <input dat/folder> -o <output dat/folder> <options>`

 Input and output must be both files, or both folders.
 Not setting a folder output writes to the current folder.